isc-projects/bind9/bin/nsupdate/nsupdate.rst

    This option sets the number of UDP retries.
 The default is 3.
 If zero, only one update request is made.

+.. option:: -S

+   This option indicates whether to use DNS-over-TLS (DoT) when querying name servers specified by ``server servername port`` syntax in the input file, and the primary server discovered through a SOA request.
+When the :option:`-K` and :option:`-E` options are used, then the specified TLS client certificate and private key pair are used for authentication (Mutual TLS).
+This option implies :option:`-v`.

 .. option:: -t timeout